jamiethompson85/jamiethompson85.github.io/draft/register-adk-agent-in-gemini-enterprise.md

 https://vertexaisearch.cloud.google.com/oauth-redirect

 ## ii.
-Visualize the Flow
+Visualise the Flow
 It helps to understand what we are building.
 We are setting up a flow where Gemini Enterprise acts as the middleman between the user and your agent on Vertex AI Agent Engine.

 ![User to Agent interaction via Gemini Enterprise UI](/assets/img/geminienterprise/user-gemini-enterprise-agent-flow.png "User to Agent interaction via Gemini Enterprise UI")
 *Figure 2: User to Agent interaction via Gemini Enterprise UI*

 ## iii.
-Create the Authorization Resource
+Create the Authorisation Resource
 Now, tell Gemini Enterprise about your OAuth credentials.
 This creates a resource ID that we will link to the agent later.

 Run this command (replacing the capitalised placeholders with your project details):